sainathkandula/linux-system-programming/andriod.md

 - Creates new app processes using `fork()` only when needed.
 - Helps apps launch **faster**, even if reopened after closing.
 - Common system libraries and UI parts are **preloaded**, so apps don't start from scratch.

+  **how it works**   :
+  Zygote is a special process that starts early in the Android boot process, launched by the init system.
+It runs inside the Android Runtime (ART) and acts as a parent process for all Android applications.
+Zygote preloads essential system classes and resources, and when an app needs to start, it quickly forks itself to create a new process.
+This approach reduces startup time and improves performance, because shared system components are already loaded.
+It's a core part of Android’s app-launch efficiency.

 ###  Without Zygote:
 If Android didn't use Zygote: